candiceT233/ERT4IO/README.md

 # Empirical Roofline Tool for I/O (ERT4IO)
 To better understand the I/O of emerging workloads and to provide a more comprehensive characterization of HPC systems and implement a consistent scoring model in the future, we have adopted the classic Roofline model for I/O workload analysis.
 Our model provides a basic understanding of how close observed I/O performance is to peak performance and can also be used to identify performance bottlenecks.

-ERT4IO is a python script to plot the I/O Roofline graph for applications and benchmarks.
+ERT4IO is a python script to plot the I/O Roofline graph for IOR benchmark results from darshan logs with POSIX and MPI-IO APIs.
 It is based on the parsed text file from darshan outputs.
 Through the integration of pydarshan .darshan files can be used directly.

 ## The I/O Roofline Model